patrickbucher/sicp/diary.md

 needed for the Racket setup in this repo.
 Not exactly SICP, but I'll probably be using a Racket package called `sicp` for this purpose, so close enough…

+After some struggles, I managed to get my setup based on Racket, Emacs, and Geiser running.
+So tomorrow I can start digging in with the picture language examples and exercises.

 # 2022-10-21 (Fr)

 I started reading section 2.2.4 about the picture language.
 I wonder how I'm